janaiscoding/letterboxd-clone/README.md

 ## Project's Scope

-- Fully responsive clone of a popular social movie tracking and reviewing platform.
+- Fully responsive clone of a popular social movie tracking and reviewing platform
-- Search, save and review your favourite movies, fetched from The Movie Database ’s API.
+- Search, save and review your favourite movies, fetched from The Movie Database ’s API
-- Implemented Google Authentication using the BaaS Firebase Auth and storing all users' information in Firestore DB.
+- Implement Google Auth using BaaS Firebase Auth and store all users' information in Firestore DB
 - Live preview on [Firebase's Hosting](https://clonnerboxd.web.app/).

 ## Live Demo